 - If someone doesn’t know how long a task is going to take, they will procrastinate - often indefinitely.
 Make it simple and let them know it’s easy

 - Appreciation is the number one motivator.
 People want what they are doing to be noticed and acknowledged.
-And little and often is much better than a large dose infrequently (which suggests we shouldn’t be saving praise or recognition up for the annual appraisal!)
+And little and often is much better than a large dose infrequently.

-- People bond over a novelty.
+- Social psychology shows people bond over a novelty.
 If employees are coming together who don’t know each other very well, introduce something into the environment they can connect over.
-This can be really good for induction or training days

-- Google did an extensive study on what makes teams work well and the number one requirement was psychological safety.
-If people feel safe to be creative and get things wrong, the team will be much more productive
+- If people feel safe to be creative and get things wrong in a team setting, then the team will be much more productive

-- If a job advert doesn’t specify “negotiable,” more men than women will negotiate.
-If the advert says “negotiable” then women and men are both equally open to negotiate.
-This could make an impact to starting salaries and working towards closing the gender gap
+- If a job advert doesn’t specify “salary negotiable,” more men than women will negotiate.
+If the advert says “salary negotiable” then women and men are both equally open to negotiate.

-- People are more engaged, work harder and become more successful when they make progress in tasks that mattered to them.
-Humans need to feel progress, and this can be written in when jobs are designed
+- People are more engaged long-term, work harder and become more successful when they make progress in tasks that mattered to them.